-Without a succession plan in place, in a worst-case scenario, that surviving spouse does not understanding the business declines to sign the government contract, out of an abundance of caution.
-"Next thing you know, contract lapses, potentially jeopardizing the business relationship," Banuelos said.
+Without a succession plan in place, in a worst-case scenario, the surviving spouse who does not understanding the business declines to sign the government contract, out of an abundance of caution.
+"Next thing you know, the contract lapses, potentially jeopardizing the business relationship," Banuelos said.

 These and many other potential complications can be avoided with a comprehensive agreement that addresses how and by whom the company will be run if when one partner dies.

 Even when a company is solely owned by one person, how to fairly divide the assets of a business among family members can be a complicated issue.